Making Of / 30 April 2022

 Dynamic Weather System - Grass on the Other Side

-The dynamic weather system that I built on Grass on the Other Side is a comprehensive layered solution to lighting, vfx, gameplay, visuals that have a huge list of dependencies across the whole project.
+Backstory: The dynamic weather system that I built on Grass on the Other Side is a comprehensive layered solution to lighting, vfx, gameplay, visuals that have a huge list of dependencies across the whole project.
 I hope to touch on the overview of how this entire system was built through this breakdown of the process.

 Final Result: